Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Tutorial on Probabilistic Inference-Based Model Predictive Control

 where, with normalization constant $\eta$:

-are substituted into Eq.~(\ref{eq:kl_divergence_min_wip})\footnote{Equation~(\ref{eq:kl_divergence_min}) can also be derived via ELBO minimization.}.
-Equation~(\ref{eq:boltzmann_distribution}) defines the Boltzmann distribution, a probability density function that assigns higher values to trajectories with lower costs.
-As shown in Fig.~\ref{fig:cost_and_boltzman}, the Boltzmann distribution's shape changes with the temperature parameter $\lambda$: smaller $\lambda$ produces distributions more sharply peaked around the lowest-cost trajectory.
-While the Boltzmann distribution can be derived from maximum entropy principles, there is no strict theoretical requirement to use it, and alternative distributions are possible\footnote{The Cross Entropy Method employs a threshold-based distribution as the optimality likelihood~\cite{botev2013cross}.}.
-However, the Boltzmann distribution is commonly used due to its practical tractability.
+are substituted into Eq.~(\ref{eq:kl_divergence_min_wip})\footnote{Equation~(\ref{eq:kl_divergence_min}) can also be derived via evidence lower bound minimization.}.
+Equation~(\ref{eq:boltzmann_distribution}) defines the Boltzmann distribution, which assigns higher probability to lower-cost trajectories.
+As illustrated in Fig.~\ref{fig:cost_and_boltzman}, the temperature parameter $\lambda$ controls its sharpness: a smaller $\lambda$ concentrates mass near the minimum-cost region.
+Although the Boltzmann form can be motivated by maximum-entropy arguments, it is not the only choice; alternative likelihood models are possible\footnote{For example, the CEM uses a thresholded likelihood~\citep{botev2013cross}.}.
+We use the Boltzmann form because it leads to a simple and practical inference procedure.

-Examining Eq.~(\ref{eq:kl_divergence_min}), we see that the optimal control distribution $\pi^*$ minimizes a weighted sum (with weight determined by temperature parameter $\lambda$) of the expected cost function and the KL divergence from the prior distribution.
-Thus, $\pi^*(\myvec{u}_{0:T-1})$ is a distribution that minimizes the expected cost while constraining deviation from the prior distribution.
+Equation~(\ref{eq:kl_divergence_min}) shows that $\pi^*$ trades off two terms: the expected cost and the KL divergence to the prior.
+The temperature $\lambda$ determines the relative weight of these terms.
+In other words, $\pi^*(\myvec{u}_{0:T-1})$ favors low expected cost while remaining close to the prior distribution.